-Great photographers work for years to become great, and that greatness comes with a price.
-There are definitely plenty of photographers out there who use arbitrary pricing and are just trying to milk you for as much money as they can, but those aren’t the photographers you’re hiring, right?
+Great photographers work for years to become great, and that greatness should come with a fairly hefty price tag.
+There are definitely plenty of photographers out there who are just trying to milk you for as much money as they can, but those aren’t the photographers you’re hiring, right?
+They’re not pros.
 You’re hiring an actual professional who has spent years determining their prices so they can charge a fee that is reasonable for you, but still lets them earn a great wage.
 And remember: custom photography is a luxury service, after all.

-PRO TIP: If you’re looking for the least expensive photographer, I’ll be writing an article for you soon called, “Why You Should Never Hire A Cheap Photographer.”
+PRO TIP: If you’re looking for a photographer who will give you the most for the least amount of money, I’ll be writing an article for you soon called, “Why You Should Never Hire A Cheap Photographer.”

 2. DON’T EXPECT EXTRA TIME WITHOUT PAYING EXTRA MONEY.